ArthropodAssault/Shining-Crystal-1.0/README.md

 DVs are no longer associated with gender.
 Hidden power type is still based on DVs.

-No new pokemon or fakemon are added
+No new pokemon or fakemon are added.

 There are no changes to the map.